wrube/python-api-challenge/README.md

 This activity is broken down into two deliverables, WeatherPy and VacationPy.

 ## Part 1: WeatherPy
 In this deliverable, we create a Python script to visualise the weather of over 500 cities of varying distances from the equator.
-We use the citipy Python libraryLinks to an external site., the OpenWeatherMap APILinks to [api.openweathermap.org](http://api.openweathermap.org) to create a representative model of weather across cities.
+We use the citipy Python libraryLinks to an external site, the OpenWeatherMap API links to [api.openweathermap.org](http://api.openweathermap.org) to create a representative model of weather across cities.

 ## Part 2: VacationPy
 In this deliverable, we plan future vacations using the output from Part 1.
 We use Jupyter notebooks, the geoViews Python library, and the [Geoapify API](https://api.geoapify.com) to complete this section.